shyamkumarnair/SpringBootServices/README.md

    The following are the parameters to this service

-      1. City example: London
+      1. City:     example: London

       2. Distance :  This can be any valid double value (no alphabets or no special characters other than '.') example : 50, 50.00, 2343.13232

    URL : http://localhost:8070/users/city/{city}/distance/{distance}

    Response format :
            {